-Best Green Energy Stocks in India #1 – Tata Power
+Best Green Energy Stocks #1 – Tata Power

 Tata Power is, without doubt, the leading player in the renewable energy sector with a renewable power capacity of 2.6 gigawatts (GW) in 11 states.
 The company also has several subsidies like Tata Power Renewable Energy, Tata Power Solar Systems (TPSSL), and Walwhan Renewable Energy (WREL) whose main focus lies in the sector.